-Pupils born between 1 September 2018 and 31 August 2019 (inclusive) are entitled to full time schooling from September 2023.
-Parents can choose to defer their child's admission until later in the school year (but not beyond the start of the term after they reach compulsory school age).
+Pupils born between 1 September 2020 and 31 August 2021 (inclusive) are entitled to full time schooling from September 2025.
+Parents can choose to defer their child's admission until later in the school year (but not beyond the start of the term after the reach compulsory school age).
 Children can also attend part-time until they reach compulsory school age.
 Parents must discuss their child's starting arrangements with the school once an offer has been secured.